maxswart/dsi321_2025/README.md

 The architecture of our wildfire alert system is designed for efficient data flow, processing, and visualization, orchestrated by Prefect.
 The following diagram illustrates our high-level design:

 ![High-Level System Design](image/HLD)

+## The system operates in distinct phases:

+### Extract: Data is extracted from two primary external sources:

+OpenWeather: Provides weather-related information crucial for understanding fire conditions.
+NASA FIRMS: Offers real-time fire and thermal anomaly data (hotspots).
+Transform: The extracted raw data is then transformed.
+This involves cleaning, normalizing, and combining the datasets.
+Initially, data is processed into CSV format for ease of manipulation, and subsequently converted into Parquet format, which is optimized for analytical queries and storage efficiency.

+### Load/Visualization (Orchestrated by Prefect):

+Prefect: Acts as the workflow orchestration tool, automating the entire Extract, Transform, and Load (ETL) process, ensuring timely data updates and system reliability.
+LakeFS: Serves as our data versioning and governance layer, allowing us to manage data like code, providing reproducibility, isolation, and rollback capabilities for our large-scale data.
+Streamlit: Powers our interactive web application, enabling users to visualize and interact with the processed data.
+GeoPandas & Folium: These libraries are integrated within the Streamlit application.
+GeoPandas is used for handling geospatial data, allowing us to perform geographical operations efficiently.
+Folium is utilized to render the interactive maps, clearly displaying wildfire hotspots and related information for intuitive data visualization.
+This design ensures a robust, scalable, and near real-time wildfire monitoring system, fulfilling our project objectives.

 ### Part 1: Technical Work (90 points)

 This section assesses the technical implementation and data quality.